Since the elites in power like the status quo, social reform is a grassroots movement. How do reformers engage the masses? With art. Should protest...

-Have you seen this painting?
-It is missing.
-Since 1945.
-On the day of reopening the Princes Czartoryski Museum, let’s explore the story of one of the most important paintings to have gone missing during World War II, Raphael’s Portrait of a Young Man.
+Have you ever seen this painting?
+It is currently missing; in fact, it has been missing since 1945.
+Let’s explore the story of one of the most important paintings lost during World War II, Raphael’s Portrait of a Young Man.

-Unfortunately, two weeks later, the Nazis discovered the hide away and the paintings and the masterpieces decorated first Hans Frank’s (the governor of the General Government) residence in Kraków and later were sent to Berlin and Dresden, to become part of the Führer’s own collection at Linz.
-In August 1944, Leonardo and Rembrandt were moved to the palace in the Lower Silesian town Sichów, which was the headquarters of Hans Frank at the time.
+Unfortunately, two weeks later the Nazis discovered the hideaway.
+The hidden paintings and the masterpieces first decorated Hans Frank’s (the governor of the General Government) residence in Krakow.
+Later they were sent to Berlin and Dresden to become part of the Führer’s own collection in Linz.
+In August 1944, Leonardo and Rembrandt were moved to the palace in the Lower Silesian town of Sichów, which was the headquarters of Hans Frank at the time.
 Was Raphael with them?
 It wasn’t confirmed in any reports.

-According to some art market specialists, if found, the painting itself would be worth in excess of 100 million US dollars today.
+According to some art market specialists, if found the painting itself would be worth more than $100 million today.
 The collection found its place in Krakow, as part of the National Museum in Krakow.
-Today there is a huge opening of the Princes Czartoryski Museum.
-On one of the museum’s walls, an empty frame will be hung.
-It is the original frame of the painting, still waiting for the painting to come back to its rightful place.
+On the wall of the Princes Czartoryski Museum, there is one empty frame.
+It is the original frame of the piece, still waiting for the painting to return to its rightful place.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!